-Ute Wartenberg Kagan, Executive Director
+Ute Wartenberg Kagan, Research Curator

 Ute Wartenberg Kagan, whose research interest focus on ancient Greek coinage, has spent most of her academic career in the museum world.
 Since 1999 she has been the Executive Director of the American Numismatic Society and from 1991 to 1998 she worked as Curator of Greek Coins in the British Museum in London.
 She has organized many exhibitions in the British Museum and the ANS, including Drachmas, Doubloons and Dollars, The History of Money, which was opened at the Federal Reserve Bank of New York in January 2002 by Alan Greenspan and attracted around 30,000 visitors.
 Dr. Wartenberg Kagan also co-organized with the Athens Numismatic Museum one of the earliest on-line numismatic exhibitions (Presveis: One currency for Europe), which was sponsored by funding from the European Union.